12-year-old freed hostage now waits for his father's release

 (Photo: IDF Spokesperson's Unit)

 As someone who is used to living near the Gaza border where life revolves around the bomb shelter, the quiet of his news home is foreign to him.
 There, you can almost imagine that nothing is happening in Israel.
-"I've been here for only in two sirens," he says, "in Tel Aviv.
+"I've been here for only two sirens," he says, "in Tel Aviv.
 We didn't hear them at all, and we just went to the stairwell for protection.
 It's very strange."

 On the morning of October 7, Eitan was kidnapped with his mother and sisters, ages 10, and 20 months, from their home in Nir Oz.
-His father was wounded, and when the four were led out of the house, he stayed at home with the terrorists, and only had time to tell them that he loved them.
+His father was wounded, and when the four were led out of the house, he stayed at home with the terrorists and only had time to tell them that he loved them.
 Eitan was put on one motorcycle, Batsheva and the girls on a second.
 The terrorists began driving towards Gaza, but when they approached the fence they spotted an IDF tank and panicked.
 The girls' motorcycle fell and they managed to escape, having to watch Eitan being taken away across the border.

 3 View gallery